Banner

 The coming of age of a singer into an important Dramatic baritone is a transformation to reckon with, and Danish/Norwegian baritone Lars Fosser’s musical and theatrical heritage is a reflection of life with a stage director father, and a singer mother.
 His artistic upbringing introduced him to a long and loving relationship with Grand Opera, intimate lieder, and even American show tunes.

-The baritone’s exuberant performances in such magnificent roles as Verdi’s Rigoletto, Nabucco, Posa in Don Carlos, and Don Carlo in Ernani, as well as Puccini’s Scarpia in Tosca, and Sharpless in Madama Butterfly, shower him with critical acclaim in this repertoire, dubbing him a “magnificent baritone with a weighty and well balanced voice, that will bring anyone who hears him to ecstasy,” — as well as — “the new Danish superbaritone.”
+The baritone’s exuberant performances in such magnificent roles as Verdi’s Rigoletto, Nabucco, Posa in Don Carlos, and Don Carlo in Ernani, as well as Giacomo Puccini’s Scarpia in Tosca, and Sharpless in Madama Butterfly, shower him with critical acclaim in this repertoire, dubbing him a “magnificent baritone with a weighty and well balanced voice, that will bring anyone who hears him to ecstasy,” — as well as — “the new Danish superbaritone.”

-2011 brought him to Austria to perform Orff’s Carmina Burana with Artensemble, in Vienna in May and again in Oslo, Norway, at the Oslo Fortress Festival in August, and saw his first Count Luna in Verdi’s Il Trovatore at the Danish National Opera.
+2011 brought him to Austria to perform Orff’s Carmina Burana with Artensemble, in Vienna in May and again in Oslo, Norway, at the Oslo Fortress Festival in August, and saw his first Count Luna in Verdi’s Il Trovatore at the Danish National Opera, in Århus .

 He made his debut at the Royal Danish Opera as the Mandarin in Puccini’s Turandot.
-He also performed Rigoletto at the Aalborg Opera Festival, in their production at the beginning of the year.
-He sang with Odense Symphony Orchestra in August at their 10th anniversary of “Opera på Engen,” singing exerps from La Traviata, Carmen and Porgy and Bess.
+He also performed Rigoletto at the Aalborg Opera Festival, in their decennial production at the beginning of the year.
+He performed with Odense Symphony Orchestra in August at their 10th anniversary of “Opera på Engen,” singing exerps from La Traviata, Carmen and Porgy and Bess.

-The summer of 2010 began a busy schedule with liederabends with the Societa Pro Musica and St. Markus Church in Arhus, Denmark.
+The summer of 2010 began a busy schedule with liederabends with the Societa Pro Musica and St. Markus Church in Århus, Denmark.
 He appeared as Marquis de Chevreuse in Donizetti’s Maria de Rohan for the Danish Bel Canto Society, and joined the International Operafestival in Fredrikstad, Norway, for a series of Opera Gala Concerts and as Scarpia in Tosca.

 He sang Leporello in Don Giovanni with the Steyr Music Festival in Austria, followed by a newly commissioned work by Fredrik Österling, Robert and Clara, the story of the Schumans, with the Helsingborg Symphony in Sweden.